 Chalewote Street Festival – Every August

-The Chale Wote Street Art Festival is an alternative platform that brings art, music, dance and performance in Accra’s James Town district in August.
+The Chale Wote Street Art Festival is an alternative platform that brings art, music, dance and performance to Accra’s James Town district in August.
 The 2021 event dates will be updated as soon as we have them.

 The village on Stilts, Nzulezo, Takoradi